hvpham-yorku/YuBazaar/doc/sprint0/PB.md

 ---

 ### 15. Event Ticket Sales
-**User Story**: As a club member, I want to list and sell event tickets so that other students can easily buy tickets on campus.
+**User Story**: As a club member, I want to list and advertise event tickets so that other students can easily buy tickets.
 **Criteria of Satisfaction**:
 - Event tickets can be listed and tagged as “Events.”
-- Buyers can purchase and coordinate pickup.
+- Sellers can embed Eventbrite/Ticketmaster links.

 ---